leleliu008/uppm/README.md

         uppm integrate zsh --output-dir=/usr/local/share/zsh/site-functions
         uppm integrate zsh -v

-    I have provide a zsh-completion script for `uppm`. when you've typed `uppm` then type `TAB` key, the rest of the arguments will be automatically complete for you.
+    I provide a zsh-completion script for `uppm`. when you've typed `uppm` then type `TAB` key, the rest of the arguments will be automatically complete for you.

-    **Note**: to apply this feature, you may need to run the command `autoload -U compinit && compinit`
+    **Note**: to apply this feature, you may need to run the command `autoload -U compinit && compinit` in your terminal (your current running shell must be zsh).

 *   **update all available formula repositories**